-One Pot Chicken braised with Prunes and Shallots Recipe
+One Pot Chicken Recipe

 Nothing is better than a recipe that needs only one pot to cook especially when I am cooking at home in Chef mode!
 Shilpi often reminds me that we do not have a stewarding team to clean up the mess after I finish cooking (not that I am that messy but I do like to use all kinds of pots and pans😋).